diagnose/toontown-online-patcher/README.md

 | Verified   |

 ## Instructions:
-* Create a file in your Toontown Launcher directory named "patcher.txt"
+* Create a file in your Toontown Launcher directory named "parameters.txt"
 * Inside of the text document, add the following line:

 ```